Blog series: WUR shares Data on Global Yield Gap and Water Productivity Atlas

 GYGA data is free to download; how has that been achieved?

-Priska: “The data from GYGA are currently categorized as ‘Restricted access’ and available for use under the Creative Commons — Attribution-NonCommercial-ShareAlike 4.0 International — CC BY-NC-SA 4.0.
+Priska: “The data from GYGA are currently categorized as ‘Restricted access’ and available for use under the homework tips tumblr.
 This means that: Research institutions/academia, donors, governments, NGOs, and foundations can access the data from GYGA for free.
 Private companies downloading the data for commercial purposes will need to obtain a commercial license.
 We are now establishing stricter data access restrictions for private companies.
 Earlier, they could still download the data even without paying.
 Now, private companies who register themselves as ‘Private company’ need to pay first before being able to access the data.”

 In 2021 we aim to increase the findability of WUR Data.
 Are there any barriers to mention from your perspective?
 Any solutions?